 Trekking in Langtang - Less Trodden Trails

 Finally, Helambu Valley is another trekking destination in the Langtang region.
 The culture and lifestyle of the Sherpa community in this region add to the natural allure of Helambu Trekking.
-Additionally, Ganga La Pass connects the Langtang Valley with Helambu Valley.
-So, the difficult crossing over the Ganja La Pass (5130m) adds enthralling adventure to the Langtang region trekking.
+Additionally, Ganga La Pass connects the Langtang Valley with Helambu.
+So, the challenging crossing over the Ganja La Pass (5130 m) adds an enthralling adventure in trekking in Langtang.

 Langtang Region is a haven for diverse wildlife and vegetation.
-Also, the spectacular display of the Himalayas is quite sublime as well.
-As such, trekkers have to choose a certain time frame to do the Langtang region treks.
-The autumn (September to November) and spring (March to May) are the best time to explore the Langtang region's riches.
-These seasons offer stable weather conditions, moderate temperatures, and outstanding views to make your trek safer and fun.
+Also, the spectacular display of the Himalayas is quite sublime.
+Trekkers must choose a specific time frame for trekking in Langtang region.
+Autumn and spring are the best time to explore the region's riches culture and biodiversity.
+These seasons offer stable weather conditions and moderate temperatures.
+It also provides outstanding views to make your trek safer and more fun.

-Similarly, the winter season (December to February) has more challenging climatic conditions like cold weather, snowstorms, and even avalanches.
-Summer/monsoon (June to August) brings torrential downpour of rain due to which trails become slippery and not a good time for adventure.
+Similarly, the winter (December to February) has more challenging climatic conditions.
+Cold weather, snowstorms, and avalanches are likely in winter.
+Summer/monsoon (June to August) brings torrential downpours of rain.
+Thus, trails become slippery and not a good time for adventure.
 Similarly, the tracks are prone to landslides during this season.